MyTotalMix

 Let's deploy MyTotalMix in your hospital pharmacy.

-A 15-minute demo where we show how to issue a prescription, compound a bag, and print a label.
+A 15-minute demo.
+We show how to issue a prescription, compound a bag, and print a label.